-- Man Pages: To see a list of all man pages installed with the package samba, run apropos samba.
-Open any of the man pages with man NAME\OF\MAN\PAGE. - SUSE-specific README file: The package samba-client contains the file /usr/share/ doc/packages/samba/README.SUSE. - Additional Packaged Documentation: Install the package samba-doc with zypper install samba-doc.
+- Man pages: To see a list of all man pages installed with the package samba, run apropos samba.
+Open any of the man pages with man NAME_OF_MAN_PAGE. - SUSE-specific README file: The package samba-client contains the file /usr/share/ doc/packages/samba/README.SUSE.

+• Additional package documentation: Install the package samba-doc with zypper in- stall samba-doc.

 This documentation installs into /usr/share/doc/packages/samba.
-It contains an HTML version of the man pages and a library of example configurations (such as smb.conf.SUSE).
+It contains an HTML version of the man pages and a library of example configurations (such as smb.con-fractions (such as smb.

-• Online Documentation: The Samba wiki contains extensive User Documentation at https://wiki.samba.org/index.php/User\Documentation ?.
+• Online documentation: The Samba wiki contains extensive User Documentation at https://wiki.samba.org/index.php/User_Documentation ?.

-22 Sharing File Systems with NFS
+22 Sharing file systems with NFS